angall1/CS-BOT/README.md

 3. Zeus kill tracking and leaderboard displayed in chat on half time and end game
 4. blackjack, players can bet, stand, etc
 6. trivia. not sure if functional, i dont remember. used chatgpt to generate trivia and correct answers added money to your balance

+the png in the repo is a debug from the OCR zeus detection. gives some insight on how the the thing works.
+It requires your font as comic sans